roots.

 HOW IT STARTED

 I saw people trying.
 Carrying bottles.
 Taking buses.
 Saying no to fast fashion.
 But they’d hit a wall, again and again.
+Not for lack of effort, but because sustainable living still feels like something you have to fight for.
+It doesn’t fit easily into the way most of us live.
+So the problem statement became:

 I spoke to 12 people who had some interest in being more sustainable; or at least wanted to try.
 The conversations were raw, honest, and a little frustrating (in a good way).